 Rigorous proofs of these can be obtained by induction on n.
+The first one is pretty easy.

-For not so rigorous proofs, the second identity can be shown using a trick alleged to have been invented by the legendary 18th-century mathematician Carl Friedrich Gauss, at a frighteningly early age, by adding up two copies of the sequence running in opposite directions, one term at a time:
+A not so rigorous proof of the second identity can be given using a trick alleged to have been invented by the legendary 18th-century mathematician Carl Friedrich Gauss, at a frighteningly early age, by adding up two copies of the sequence running in opposite directions, one term at a time: